 - Imagine you are attending a climate change protest.
 Design your own placard to take with you.

 - Write a speech calling for your classmates to join you on a climate strike.
 How will you persuade them that you really believe what you are saying?

 Some People Say...

-“In such a big crisis like this one, we need people that think outside the box and who aren’t like everyone else.”Greta Thunberg, Swedish climate activist
+“In such a big crisis like this one, we need people who think outside the box and who aren’t like everyone else.”Greta Thunberg, Swedish climate activist